aprilggg/Lightning_Analysis_NWRA/data_pipeline/README.md

     - create timebins for rainband data
     - join rainband WWLLN data to trackfiles

-This directory also includes a `intermediate_data/` directory containing the outputted intermediate files from the data pipeline used in subsequent analysis.
+This directory also includes a `intermediate_data/` directory containing the outputted intermediate files from the data pipeline used in subsequent data pipeline activities.
+Files used for subsequent analysis are in the `data/` folder.

 ### Code Requirements
 The data pipeline notebooks require the following libraries not built in to Python: